Cycle of Hurting

 - The Smashing Hallway Traps of Doom at the beginning of Double Dragon's (arcade) final mission kill you in two hits, and also knock you backwards.
 Thus, you get hit once, knocked into the path of another moving block, lose a life, get hit again, repeat until Game Over (and you're probably on your last life by this time anyway).
 The same thing can happen with the gargoyle spears.

 - The biggest danger in Dynasty Warriors games and their derivatives.
 An enemy officer on his own is usually no more than an annoyance, even if he has soldiers with him.
 A small group of officers, however, can lock you into an almost permanent juggle.
 Combine this with fire elemental weapons (which drain your health so long as you are in the air), and you can see your health go down surprisingly quickly, all while being able to do nothing.
 This is apparent in the first PSP game, where the AI often goes all out and rarely blocks.

 - Completely possible in Castle Crashers, as seen here.

-- An especially annoying example occurs in the Master System port of Streets of Rage 2, where the enemies will frequently hit you the instant you get back up and will continually do this until you lose a life.
+- An especially annoying example occurs in the Sega Master System port of Streets of Rage 2, where the enemies will frequently hit you the instant you get back up and will continually do this until you lose a life.